• Products

 • Tax-deferred, also known as qualified accounts, include 401(k), SEP, or SIMPLE accounts and grow tax-free in their savings years, but withdrawals are taxed.

-• Tax-free accounts include Roth IRAs; these accounts are funded with after-tax dollars, then grow tax-free, withdrawals are tax-free, and there are no required minimum distributions for the account owner.
+• Tax-free accounts such as Roth IRAs; these accounts are funded with after-tax dollars, grow tax-free, and distributions are typically tax-free for retirement-age individuals with no required minimum distribution like traditional IRAs.
+Younger individuals are able to take distributions in certain situations without penalty.

 Having too much of your nest egg in the tax-deferred basket, such as a work-sponsored 401(k) and a traditional IRA, may increase your tax burden in retirement.
 To maximize the amount of money you get to keep vs. what you owe Uncle Sam, consider spreading your retirement nest egg across a variety of tax treatments.